shoui520/shoui520.github.io/docs/2ch.md

 ![Image](img/2ch11.png)

-When posting, make sure you post with courtesy and respect!
-Follow the 5ch etiquette and the rules of the board you're posting on.
+When posting, make sure what you're posting does not break the law and is not causing trouble to others.
 You can easily get banned for trolling on 5ch and it is really not pretty trying to get unbanned or evade your ban!

 It is best practice to [sage](#sage)! when posting!